Exterior powers and Tor-persistence: Acknowledgments

 \section{Acknowledgments}

+We thank the reviewer for their suggestions for the improvement of this work.
 We would like to thank Luchezar Avramov and Srikanth Iyengar for helpful discussions on Tor-persistence.
 We thank Ryo Takahashi for helpful feedback, in particular for pointing out \cite{Zeng90} to us.
 This work began during the Thematic Program in Commutative Algebra and its Interaction with Algebraic Geometry at the University of Notre Dame.
 We thank the organizers for a lovely conference.
+The second author is supported by NSF Grant DMS \#2001645.